 Fescue is a cool-season grass and needs more water than warm-season grass.
 Fescue grass should be fertilized once or twice more during the winter months.

 Scott’s Turf Builder is another good fertilizer for any lawn.
 The problem most people face is not doing the work.
-Most will purchase lawn fertilizer use it once and forget about it the rest of the year.
+Most will purchase lawn fertilizer use it once and forget about it for the rest of the year.
 In and around the Southwest you should fertilize your lawn at least once per month starting in late March and ending in October.

 Watering Warm Season Grasses